Table of Contents

 What Is Styrofoam?

 Styrofoam, or expanded polystyrene (EPS), is a lightweight material used for packaging and insulation.
-It’s cheap, versatile, and great at keeping things warm or safe from damage.
+It’s cheap, versatile, and excellent at keeping things warm or safe from damage.
 But when it comes to recycling, Styrofoam poses a big challenge.
 Despite its widespread use, the recycling process for Styrofoam isn’t as straightforward as with other materials like paper or plastic, even though it often carries the recycling symbol.

 Can You Recycle Styrofoam?
 The Simple Answer